nathanph/ms-thesis/3-background/2-voting/3-voting-practice.md

 component.
 This step requires that the polling places aggregate and tally all of the votes to determine a final result.
 Records must be kept which would provide a means to audit and recount votes if necessary.
-In electronic machines the collection and tallying process would be done by reading \*.
-Mechanical machines
-\*.
-Paper ballots, perhaps the most difficult, require \*.
+In electronic machines the collection and tallying process would be done by reading a memory.
+Mechanical machines via a mechanical tabulation device.
+Paper ballots, perhaps the most primitive, require either scanning technology or hand counting.

 System
 ------